Paddle Board Tips for Big People – 7 Low Profile Lifejackets

 Normally I’m not a fan of inflatable PFDs especially for beginner paddlers or those that haven’t water tested the devices.

 We’ve seen beginners panic when they hit the water.
 Without practice they may not pull the handle choosing to nervously tread water or swim to the shore or to their board.
-But in the experience above the vest style PFDs were too bulky for climbing back on and didn’t fit comfortably.

 In the USA, the USCG approves it if worn on the front of your body, but most slide it behind them as our forward stroke would lean over the bag.
 For the waist style to work properly work, once the tab is pulled, the PFD bladder must be pulled to the front, then placed over your head.
 Tip: I recommend practicing with this in shallow water with an extra cartridge and/or by manually blowing it up.